The Ultimate Team Challenge

 Simpsons Gap walkers: Bus departs Anzac Oval at 7.45am arriving Simpsons Gap approximately 8.00am.
 Walkers have breakfast, safety briefing and walk commences at 8.45am

 Wallaby Gap changeover walkers: 4WD Bus departs Anzac Oval at 10.15am and arrives Wallaby Gap approximately 10.45am.
-Please note that track in from Larapinta Trail to Wallaby Gap is rough and access is by approved vehicles only.
+Please note that track in from Larapinta Drive to Wallaby Gap is rough and access is by approved vehicles only.

 Exiting walkers: Walkers who are leaving the Larapinta trail at this point, their bus will depart for Anzac Oval at 11.45pm.